scalacenter/scala-advent-of-code/docs/puzzles/day8.md

 :::info
-In the above table (`four` `\` `one`) means the _set difference_, i.e. the set of segments formed from removing segments of `one` from segments of `four`
+In the above table (`four` `\` `one`) means the _set difference_, i.e. the set of segments formed from removing segments of `one` from segments of `four`.
 :::

-Once we have discovered all the encoded digits, we then build a dictionary by associating each encoded digit to the original digit.
+Once we have discovered all the encoded digits, we build a dictionary by associating each encoded digit to the original digit.

 ### Creating Our Subsitution Map